MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 universe2 = Universe(PSF, coordinates, format=MemoryReader)
 ```

 The MemoryReader will work just as any other reader.
-In particular, you can iterate over it as usual, or use the `.timeseries()` method to retrieve a reference to the raw array in any order of the dimensions ('fac' means ('frames','atoms','coordinates')):
+In particular, you can iterate over it as usual, or use the `.timeseries()` method to retrieve a reference to the raw array:

 ```python
 coordinates_fac = universe2.trajectory.timeseries(format='fac')